withinJoel/Elsa/Documentation/Syntax.md

 `yts:` - To search for movies in the yts.mx website. example: `yts:fast` (Note: This feature requires internet)

 # ⚠️ Warning
 * Please note that the content below is intended for adults only.
-If you are under the age of 18, we kindly ask you to skip this content as it may not be appropriate for your age group.
+If you are under the age of 18, I kindly ask you to skip this content as it may not be appropriate for your age group.
 * Before proceeding, I would like to emphasize that the content presented in this repository does not endorse or promote pornography in any form.
 * Pornographic content often portrays unrealistic scenarios and can have negative effects on mental health and relationships.
 I encourage you to prioritize healthy interactions and meaningful connections with others.
 * If you have stumbled upon this content accidentally or are seeking support regarding these matters, I recommend reaching out to trusted resources or professionals for guidance and assistance.